SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 #### <a name="data-broker-connectors-list"></a> Connectors list

-Connectors list view displays all connectors currently defined on platform and statuses for those connectors.
+Connectors list view displays all connectors currently defined on platform and their statuses.

 ![Data broker connectors list](/guides/users-guide/data-broker-connectors-list.JPG)